 and then screwing a Collar on to the shank of the Bolt by its tapped hole.
 The Coupling forms the bearing for the king pin.
-The springs are attached to the chassis by Double Brackets, the rear Double Brackets being held on a $\frac{3}{4}$ " Bolt lock-nutted to the chassis.
-The front Double Brackets are pivoted on a $6\frac{1}{2}$ " Rod that passes also through two Double Brackets bolted to the $5\frac{1}{2}$ " Strips of the chassis.
+The springs are attached to the chassis by Double Brackets, the rear Double Brackets being held on a 3" Bolt lock-nutted to the chassis.
+The front Double Brackets are pivoted on a $6\frac{1}{2}$ Rod that passes also through two Double Brackets bolted to the $5\frac{1}{2}$ Strips of the chassis.
 The Rod is held in place by Collars.

 The Ackermann steering mechanism is shown in Fig. 10.5c.
-The Collars attached to the $\frac{3}{4}$ " Bolts holding the leaves of the springs are joined by a compound rod made by connecting a $2\frac{1}{2}$ " Rod to a 3" Rod with a Coupling.
+The Collars attached to the 3" Bolts holding the leaves of the springs are joined by a compound rod made by connecting a $2\frac{1}{2}$ Rod to a 3" Rod with a Coupling.
 This forms the front axle.
 A 1" Rod 7 carrying a Coupling is passed through the plain end transverse bore of the Coupling bolted to the springs and is held in place by a Collar.
 A 2" Rod is held in the Coupling carried on Rod 7 and on this Rod is fastened a Face Plate and two Spring Clips to form the stub axle assembly.
-A 1" $\times \frac{1}{2}$ " Angle Bracket is bolted to each Face Plate, the two being joined together by a tie-rod 8, which is made by extending a $5\frac{1}{2}$ " Strip with a 2" Slotted Strip.
-The tie-rod is lock-nutted to the 1" $\times \frac{1}{2}$ " Angle Bracket, and the track rod 9 is connected as shown.
-The track rod is attached pivotally to a Boss Bell Crank fastened on a $2\frac{1}{2}$ " Rod 10.
-The Bell Crank is spaced from the chassis by Washers, and the Rod 10 carries at its upper end a $\frac{2}{6}$ " Bevel Gear (Fig. 10.5e).
+A1"×1⁄2" Angle Bracket is bolted to each Face Plate, the two being joined together by a tie-rod 8, which is made by extending a 51⁄2" Strip with a 2" Slotted Strip.
+The tie-rod is lock-nutted to the 1"×1⁄2" Angle Bracket, and the track rod 9 is connected as shown.
+The track rod is attached pivotally to a Boss Bell Crank fastened on a $2\frac{1}{2}$ Rod 10.
+The Bell Crank is spaced from the chassis by Washers, and the Rod 10 carries at its upper end a 2" Bevel Gear (Fig. 10.5e).

-The rear springs 6 consist of a $5\frac{1}{2}$ ", a $4\frac{1}{2}$ " and a $1\frac{1}{2}$ " Strip, gripped at the centre by two Bolts.
-The springs are bolted at one end to the Angle Girders of the chassis and their other ends are left free in order to allow the back axle and differential to be fitted.
+The rear springs 6 consist of a 51⁄2", a 41⁄2", a 21⁄2" and a 11⁄2" Strip, gripped at the centre by two Bolts.
+The springs are holted at one end to the Angle Girders of the chassis and their other ends are left free in order to allow the back axle and differential to be fitted.

 The differential and rear axle are shown complete in the chassis and also in an exploded view (Fig. 10.5k).
-Boiler Ends joined to Face Plates by 24" × 4" Double Angle Strips form the casing, the two parts being joined by 2" Strips.
-The 11⁄2" Bevel Gear 34 is fitted with two 2" Bolts, each of which carries a Collar.
-A 11⁄2" Rod 35 is pushed through the Collars and carries a 1⁄2" Pinion and five Washers for spacing purposes.
-The grub screws of the Collars are then tightened up.
-A 11⁄2" Pulley is spaced from the 11⁄2" Bevel Gear by four Washers, and before tightening up the Bolts a 5" Rod is pushed through their bosses and a 3⁄4" Contrate 36. spaced from the Bevel Gear by two Washers, is locked on its inner end.
-The $1\frac{1}{2}$ " Pulley and Bevel Gear are free on the Rod.
-The unit is inserted in one of the Boiler Ends and a $4\frac{1}{2}$ " Rod carrying $\frac{3}{4}$ " Contrate 37 is inserted into the other Boiler End.
+Boiler Ends joined to Face Plates by 24"×4" Double Angle Strips form the casing, the two parts being joined by 2" Strips.
+The 11" Bevel Gear 34 is fitted with two 3" Bolts, each of which carries a Collar.
+A 14" Rod 35 is on its inner end.
+The 14" Pulley and Bevel Gear are free on the Rod.
+The unit is inserted in one of the Boiler Ends and a 44" Rod carrying 3" Contrate 37 is inserted into the other Boiler End.
 Collars, from which the grub screws have been removed and replaced by the special short ones supplied, are carried on these Rods next to the Face Plate in order to hold the axle in place when the road wheels are fitted.
 The fourth 2" Strip that joins the Boiler Ends is spaced from them by a Washer at each end.
 A Universal

-Coupling 32 and a 1⁄2" Bevel Gear 33 are carried on a 11⁄2" Rod, bearings for which are provided by the 2" Strip and a Double Bent Strip.
-The complete rear axle unit is clamped to the rear springs by 21⁄2" Strips (Fig. 10.5e).
+Coupling 32 and a 4" Bevel Gear 33 are carried on a 14" Rod, bearings for which are provided by the 2" Strip and a Double Bent Strip.
+The complete rear axle unit is clamped to the rear springs by 24" Strips (Fig. 10.5e).